greydanus/studying_growth/README.md

 Studying Growth with Neural Cellular Automata
 =======

-We train simulated cells grow into organisms by communicating with their neighbors (see [Neural Cellular Automata](https://distill.pub/2020/growing-ca/)].
+We train simulated cells to grow into organisms by communicating with their neighbors (see [Neural Cellular Automata](https://distill.pub/2020/growing-ca/)].
 Then we use them to study growth patterns found in nature.

 Blog post: [greydanus.github.io/2021/05/07/studying-growth/](https://greydanus.github.io/2021/05/07/studying-growth/)